Portfolio & Transparency

 The Mastery Transcript Consortium is led by the impressive Scott Looney of the Hawken School in Cleveland, with the goal of completely reimagining the high-school transcript.
 The initiative is gaining traction, not a moment too soon.

 EdLeader21 works with schools and districts to help them build community consensus on the skillsets and mindsets that are essential for their students to develop.
-Check out their online portal Profile of a Graduate, which your community can access to help you with this very important process.
+Check out their online portal Portrait of a Graduate, which your community can access to help you with this very important process.
 This profile can serve as your North Star, helping you understand which learning experiences really benefit your students, and which are irrelevant or worse.

 NBA Math Hoops, based in Denver, Colorado, is focused on using kids’ passion for basketball to help them develop stronger math skills, and appreciate and love the power of math.
 The CEO, Khalil Fuller, was named the youngest Echoing Green Fellow in the organization’s 25-year history.